-Bode Miller Blamed An Olympic Skier’s Marriage for Her Declining Performance
+Bode Miller Blamed an Olympic Skier’s Marriage for Her Declining Performance

 The Twitter backlash was swift, with some people asking if Miller would have made the same observation about a male competitor’s marital status.
 Miller stood by his commentary on Twitter, while clarifying that “a changing of priorities” could be to blame for poor performances from married women or men.

-As if suddenly realizing that blaming one’s partner for getting in the way of his or her success was a bad move on Valentine’s Day, Miller also posted on social-media that his wife’s support was a “huge asset” when he was a racer.
+As if suddenly realizing that blaming one’s partner for getting in the way of his or her success was a bad move on Valentine’s Day, Miller also posted on social media that his wife’s support was a “huge asset” when he was a racer.

 Somehow it’s doubtful this incident will change the hearts and minds of people who are still mad at Miller for his controversial custody battle with his ex-girlfriend.